 Click the “Rename” button to save the new name.
 This update won’t be immediately reflected on the quick settings available in the menu bar.
 For that, you’ll have to reboot your Mac.

-You can perform this process to update any Bluetooth-enabled device’s name on your Mac, including wireless keyboards, mice, headphones, and more.
+You can perform this process to update any Bluetooth-enabled device’s name on your Mac, including wireless keyboards, mice, speakers, headphones, and more.

 Note: Your device’s new name will remain restricted to your Mac.
 It will show up in its default label when you use it with a different computer or phone.